Philanthropy: We Give Back

 Months ago when the COVID-19 crisis struck, we quickly stepped up to help Georgians across our state.
 We were one of the very first law firms to donate to causes we believed in.
-We made significant financial contributions to:
+Early on, we made significant financial contributions to:

 - the Atlanta Community Food Bank so that families wouldn’t go without eating;